MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/space-planning.md

 ## Create a Distance file

 > [!Note]
-> * You need the measures of distances between floors, which can be any unit, such as minutes, seconds, or meters, and **can also be estimates**.
+> * Distances between buildings, floors, or zones within a floor must be defined.
+Any single unit, such as meters, feet, seconds, or minutes, can be used if it is used consistently. **Estimates of distances are acceptable**.
 > * For distances between floors directly above and below each other, use a default value of 15.
 > * Start your distance measurements by walking at a normal pace across the furthest distance of teams on a single floor.
 This will be used as the benchmark distances of all teams throughout the campus.
+Consider asking your customer support advisor for guidance on how to efficiently generate this file.

 ### About floor distance